Sidney Frank Waterson: Career

-Returning to South Africa after the war, he went into business as a wine merchant.
-He was elected to the House of Assembly in 1929 for South Peninsula for the South African Party (later the United Party). in January 1939, he was sidelined by J. B. M. Hertzog as a result of his criticisms of the government's neutralist policies and was appointed South African minister to France.
-He was then made High Commissioner to the United Kingdom later the same year.
+Returning to South Africa after the war, Waterson went into business as a wine merchant.
+He was elected to the House of Assembly in 1929 for South Peninsula for the South African Party (later the United Party), holding the seat until October 1938.
+In January 1939, he was sidelined by J. B. M. Hertzog as a result of his criticisms of the government's neutralist policies and was appointed South African minister to France.